Class Scheduling Policy Summary and FAQ

 - Standard times are based on primary component of the course.
 The following components are not subject to standard times when scheduled in a specialized space: CLN (Clinic), DEM (Demonstration), LAB (Laboratory), PHY (Physical Education), REH (Rehearsal), RES (Residency), ROT (Rotation), STU (Studio), WKS (Workshop)

 - On a case by case basis, film classes may also be considered exempt if using standard start times.
-It is the department scheduler’s responsibility to notify the scheduling unit (email@example.com) of film classes during ECS period 1 each semester.
+It is the department scheduler’s responsibility to notify the scheduling unit (firstname.lastname@example.org) of film classes during CCS period 1 each semester.

 Why do the time periods in the chart extend for 65 minutes when the standard A times are only 50 minutes long?